Skip to content

 3. Click "New application" and then choose to "Create your own application"

-4. Fill in a name such as "Lime CRM File Access" and choose "Register an application to integrate with Azure AD (App you're developing)"
+4. Fill in a name such as "Lime CRM File Access" and choose "Register an application to integrate with Entra ID (App you're developing)"

 5. In the "Supported account types" section, choose "Accounts in this organizational directory only - Single tenant".